-How many Ethereum are there?
+How many ethereum (ETH) are there?

 - How many Ethereum nodes are there?

-- How many Ethereum coins are left?
+- How many ethereum (ETH) coins are left?

 - How big is the Ethereum blockchain?

-- Ramping up demand for Ethereum
+- Ramping up demand for ethereum

 Like Bitcoin, the Ethereum blockchain currently operates on a Proof-of-Work (PoW) consensus mechanism.
 However, some big changes are on the horizon.

-Is there a max supply of Ethereum?
+Is there a maximum supply of ethereum?

-Upgrades are being made that will eventually eliminate the need for miners altogether, and this could result in ETH becoming a deflationary asset.
+Upgrades are being made that will eventually eliminate the need for miners altogether and this could result in ETH becoming a deflationary asset.
 With fewer and fewer coins out there for people to buy, prices may appreciate as a result.

 How many Ethereum nodes are there?

 Another important metric to consider is how many Ethereum nodes there are.
 One new development in the long-awaited upgrade to ETH 2.0 is staking – which effectively gives people the chance to have a financial interest in the smooth running of the blockchain.

-How many Ethereum coins are left?
+How many ethereum (ETH) coins are left?

-This controversial measure has resulted in a number of coins being destroyed (or burned) every time it is used to complete a transaction.
-At the time of writing, $1.4bn has been burned by the upgrade, that’s about 240 ETH per hour.
-It is also hoped that this upgrade will make it easier for crypto enthusiasts to figure out how much a payment will cost in advance.
+This controversial measure has resulted in a number of coins being destroyed (or burned) every time the Ethereum blockchain is used to complete a transaction.
+At the time of writing, 1.98 million ether, or $5.3bn, has been burned by the upgrade – that’s about 135 ETH per hour.
+It is also hoped the upgrade will make it easier for crypto enthusiasts to figure out how much a payment will cost in advance.

 How big is the Ethereum blockchain?

-And here is a staggering impact from Messari that shows how extensively ETH is used: in the first quarter of 2021, more than $1.5trn in transactions were settled on this network – that is more than the previous seven quarters put together.
-(Of course, the recent bull run might have had something to do with this.)
+And here is a staggering observation from cryptocurrency analytics company Messari that shows how extensively ETH is used: in the first quarter of 2021, more than $1.5trn in transactions was settled on this network – that’s more than the previous seven quarters put together.

-Ramping up demand for Ethereum
+Ramping up demand for ethereum

-Transaction costs have gone through the roof because of how miners currently prioritise customers who are willing to pay the highest fees.
-One solution that has been touted by Ethereum’s co-founder Vitalik Buterin (at least until ETH 2.0 launches) are rollups.
+Transaction costs have gone through the roof because miners currently prioritise customers who are willing to pay the highest fees.
+One solution that has been touted by Ethereum’s co-founder Vitalik Buterin (at least until ETH 2.0 launches) are roll-ups.
 This is a Layer 2 solution that effectively bunches transactions together before they are submitted to the main blockchain, helping to make the network more efficient.

-Trade Ethereum to US Dollar – ETH/USD chart
+Trade ethereum to US dollar – ETH/USD chart

-How many Ethereum coins there are left relates to the new proposal known as EIP-1559, also dubbed the ‘London hard fork’, that came into effect on 5 August 2021.
+How many ethereum coins there are left relates to the new proposal known as EIP-1559, also dubbed the London hard fork, that came into effect on 5 August 2021.
 This controversial measure has resulted in a number of coins being destroyed (or burned) every time a transaction is completed.
-At the time of writing, $1.4bn has been burned by the upgrade, that’s about 240 ETH per hour.
-All of this helps to create certainty about supply in the future, and could put paid to suggestions that the supply of Ether had the potential to be infinite.
+At the time of writing, 1.98 million ether, or $5.3bn, have been burned by the upgrade at a rate of around 135 ETH per hour.
+All of this helps to create certainty about supply in the future and could put paid to suggestions that the supply of ether had the potential to be infinite.